Scot Robinson

 The marathon that’s a sprint (life in LA)

 Once in Los Angeles, the first thing I did was start a show called The Dickie Bell Twist Dance Party along with Eric Hoffman, Bill Chott & Mike Monterastelli.
 Once things got going, I’ve since managed to appear in “Anchorman” with Will Ferrell, on MADTV, Comedy Central, Air America’s “Ravenhurst”, All Comedy Radio, I’m also in the hilarious book “Comedy by the Numbers”and it’s accompanying short films directed by Mr. Show’s Bob Odenkirk, and continue to enjoy working with “The Office” Kate Flannery in our critically acclaimed live show “The Lampshades” at numerous venues here in LA, such as the opening act for The Dan Band, as well as the US Comedy Arts Festival in Aspen, the San Francisco Sketchfest, the Vancouver Comedy Festival and the Las Vegas Comedy Festival.
 The Lampshades also perform every month with Toby Huss in The Rudy Casoni Show at the Steve Allen Theatre.
 You can also catch Kate & me on the hit Disney series “Wizards of Waverly Place” where we play Jen Stone’s parents Marty & Elaine Finkle.
-And keep your eye out for the independent film “Papa Zeus” where I play psychic CEO Nick Kalmut.

 from the set of "Brainwarp", from left Paget Brewster, Bill Chott, Eric Hoffman, Paul F. Thompkins and me